roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

  He was barely the same man anymore.
 He still maintained his bullshit good guy act to the people that still believed he was pure, but not with me.
 He was, without a doubt, the dirtiest boyfriend I had ever had, by far.
 He had come down to my level and he was reveling in it.
 The things we did in the bedroom... it was beyond nasty.
 It was so filthy I could barely describe it.
 Things that almost made me blush!
 It was amazing!

  With our work being done, I convinced Paul we deserved a vacation.
 So, instead of heading right back home, we opted to stay in Brazil, celebrating our hard earned victory.
 We drank... we partied... we fucked.
 We had gotten up to some crazy adventures.
 These Brazilian women were insane!
 I loved it!
 We had met some fellow Americans too, a group of college-aged girls staying at our hotel.
 I had talked to two of them quite a bit, a blonde, and an Asian girl with a blue-streak through her dark hair.
 I also occasionally saw them hanging out with this hot older guy, and this young, black-haired girl with huge knockers, but I hadn't met them yet.
 I was hoping to close the deal with them pretty soon, hopefully all three of the girls, and certainly give Paul a night he would never forget.
-Report_Story #13
+3